 Long Term Care

-If you or a loved one requires long-term care or elder care, contact us to find out how we can help.
-The initial inquiry is always free of charge.
+If you or a loved one requires long-term care or elder care, contact us to have a complimentary conversation.

 Planning for Long-Term Care

-Our society, government, financial institutions, and even our families, are not set up to bear the burden of long-term care and estate planning.
+Our society–our government, our financial institutions, and even our families, are not set up to bear the burden of long term care–the care itself, or its costs.
 The industry is segmented, and the information available to people is often piecemeal and confusing, hard to find, or full of technical jargon.

-Nursing home finance offices are loyal to the nursing homeowners; Department of Social Services case workers do (mostly) care but cannot give legal advice.
-They are often under resourced and overworked, and do not have the time to devote to helping individuals.
-Hospitals are not long-term care facilities and therefore their focus is to ensure someone in need of long-term care is expedited to an appropriate facility.
+Nursing home finance offices are loyal to the nursing home owners; Department of Social Services case workers do (mostly) care, but cannot give legal advice and are unfortunately underresourced and overworked, and do not have the time to devote to helping individuals; hospitals are not long term care facilities and therefore their focus is to ensure someone in need of long term care is expedited to an appropriate facility–the list of frustrating experiences goes on.
 The professionals at DuBois Law Group, PLLC know the players, know the game, and are committed to taking as much time as is necessary with you and your family to ensure that the results you want happen.